altrnate32/esp-lg-control/README.md

+## ESP-LG-Control: ESP Home based Modbus LG Heatpump controller
+Control your LG Therma Heatpump through Home Assistant using an ESP32 with modbus connection.
+Copyright (C) 2025 altrnate32

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Hardware: Recommend to use this board:
 [Github Link](https://github.com/johanneswilkens/Heat-Pump-Controller-PCB)

 ## State of main branch:
 Stable for over a year
-Functions wihtout issues in my setup for over a year.
+Functions without issues in my setup for over a year.
 But remains experimental (so use at your own risk)

 ## Enable/Disable external thermostat/relays:
 If you are not using an external thermostat/pump/backup_heater choose the correct packages in esp-lg-control.yaml (lines 9-19).